New York Snowmobile Laws & Regulations

 Important Note

 The laws and regulations listed on this page are meant as a quick reference for snowmobile riders.
 It is your responsibility to know ALL snowmobile laws before heading out.
-For a complete listing of snowmobile laws and regulations in New York please consult the New York State Office of Parks, Recreation and Historic Preservation at www.nyparks.com.
+For a complete listing of snowmobile laws and regulations in New Mexico please consult the New Mexico DGF at www.wildlife.state.nm.us.

-You can study the snowmobile safety course online to help you prepare for a classroom course in order to obtain your snowmobile safety certificate!
+You can take the snowmobile safety course online and get your snowmobile safety certificate today!
 Simply click on the link below to get started.